PRP Education

 What the Research Shows

-• A 2022 study published in The American Journal of Sports Medicine showed PRP to be more effective than corticosteroids or hyaluronic acid in managing knee osteoarthritis over 6–12 months.
+• Improved pain relief and mobility: A 2022 study in *The American Journal of Sports Medicine* found PRP to be more effective than corticosteroids or hyaluronic acid for knee osteoarthritis over 6–12 months.

-• Athletes and active adults have reported faster return-to-activity timelines compared to traditional anti-inflammatory injections.
+• Faster recovery timelines: Many athletes and active adults report shorter return-to-activity times compared to traditional anti-inflammatory treatments.

 Note: Results vary by individual.
-PRP is still considered investigational for orthopedic use, and is not yet FDA-approved as a definitive treatment.
+PRP is considered investigational for orthopedic use and is not FDA-approved as a definitive cure.
+Dr. Burke focuses on transparent education—helping patients understand realistic outcomes before making any decisions.

 • Innovative Regenerative Therapy